RESEARCH & DESIGN

 2- Scenarchitecture: A methodology that provides bespoke tools to inform architectural design, participatory design and urban planning, using site-specific theatre and performing arts.

-3- Digital Built Environment: The interaction between Art-Science is the methodology that Archabout applies to the digital space to identify new sequences of meaning, new material and immaterial configurations in a critical relationship with memory.
+3- Metaverse & Digital Built Environment: The interaction between Art-Science is the methodology that Archabout applies to the digital space to identify new sequences of meaning, new material and immaterial configurations in a critical relationship with memory.